newswim/math/readme.md

 # math cheat sheets
 *A list of cheat sheets to speed up your learning curve*

-This repository contains some useful cheat sheets from around the Internet to help make sense of a variety of mathematical topics.
+Useful cheat sheets from around the Internet to help make sense of a variety of mathematical topics.

 [@xslates](https://twitter.com/xslates)